On the Gauge Invariance of Secondary Gravitational Waves: Boundary Condition-Based Filtering and Canonical Observer

 Firstly, we apply the boundary condition-based filtering method to Newtonian gauge.
 In the previous section, we show that $I_{\mathrm{X,Y/J}}^N$ oscillates and decays as $x^{-\beta-1/2}$.
 This is consistent with the time evolution of tensor perturbations in the absence of source terms.
-On the other hand, $I_{\mathrm{X,Y/J}}^N$ oscillates as $\sin x$ or $\cos x$, rendering these modes are light-speed-propagating modes.
-Therefore, $I_{\mathrm{X,Y/J}}^N$ represent physical waves that propagating at the speed of light and decay as spherical waves in $h_{ij}$ and hence, can be physically regarded as GWs by a canonical observer.
+On the other hand, $I_{\mathrm{X,Y/J}}^N$ oscillates as $\sin x$ or $\cos x$, indicating these modes are light-speed-propagating modes.
+Therefore, $I_{\mathrm{X,Y/J}}^N$ represents physical waves that propagate at the speed of light and decay as spherical waves in $h_{ij}$ and hence, can be physically regarded as GWs by a canonical observer.
 However, we see that, for adiabatic perturbations during RD, $\Delta I_{\mathrm{AD}}^N$ has $1/x^2$, $1/x^3$ and $1/x^4$ dependence and it contains oscillating terms such as $\sin(ux/\sqrt{3})$ and $\cos(vx/\sqrt{3})$, indicating that these modes do not propagate at the speed of light.
 From the perspective of quantum field theory, $ux$ and $vx$ represent the virtual momenta $p$ and $|\mathbf{k}-\mathbf{p}|$ respectively, while $1/\sqrt{3}$ indicates the propagation at the sound speed during RD.
-The time dependence of such oscillating term in $\Delta I_{\mathrm{AD}}$ reflects the propagation of virtual modes, rather than physical waves.
-Hence $\Delta I_{\mathrm{AD}}^N$ represents pure non-physical radiation that cannot be treated as GWs.
+The time dependence of such oscillating terms in $\Delta I_{\mathrm{AD}}^N$ reflects the propagation of virtual modes, rather than physical waves.
+Hence, $\Delta I_{\mathrm{AD}}^N$ represents pure non-physical radiation that cannot be treated as GWs.
 This non-physical radiation in the second-order tensor modes arises due to gauge choice.
-However, in the sub-horizon limit, the non-physical radiation would vanish and hence does not affect $\Omega_{\mathrm{GW}}$ observed by a canonical observer.
-This result in Newtonian is also valid for a general cosmological background as shown in \cite{Domenech:2019quo} for adiabatic perturbations and in \cite{Domenech:2024wao} for isocurvature perturbations.
+However, the non-physical radiation, both $\Delta I_{\mathrm{AD}}^N$ and $\Delta I_{\mathrm{ISO}}^N$, vanishes in the sub-horizon limit and hence does not affect $\Omega_{\mathrm{GW}}$ observed by a canonical observer.
+This result in the Newtonian gauge is also valid for a general cosmological background as shown in \cite{Domenech:2019quo} for adiabatic perturbations and in \cite{Domenech:2024wao} for isocurvature perturbations.